uptane/uptane-standard/uptane-standard.md

 An Uptane-compliant ECU SHALL be able to download and verify the time, metadata, and image binaries before installing a new image.

 Each ECU in a vehicle receiving over-the-air updates is either a primary or a secondary ECU.
-A primary ECU collects and delivers to the Director vehicle manifests containing information about which images have been installed on ECUs in the vehicle.
+A primary ECU collects and delivers to the Director vehicle manifests ({{vehicle_version_manifest}}) containing information about which images have been installed on ECUs in the vehicle.
 It also downloads and verifies the latest time, metadata, and images for itself and for its secondaries.
 A secondary ECU downloads and verifies the latest time, metadata, and images for itself from its associated primary ECU.
 It also sends signed information about its installed images to its associated primary.

 All ECUs MUST verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
 A primary ECU MUST perform full verification ({{full_verification}}).
 A secondary ECU SHOULD perform full verification if possible, and MUST perform full verification if it is safety-critical.
 If it is not safety-critical, it MAY perform partial verification ({{partial_verification}}) instead.